Nwaneto/SwivelAcademySolution/README.md

 # Swivel Academy Solution
->*Thanks for the opportunity to work on this project, although i could not complete every part ofthe project due to other commitments with my full-time job, but, i'm really glad to have worked on this within this short period.*
+>*Thanks for the opportunity to work on this project, although i could not complete every part of the project due to other commitments with my full-time job, but, i'm really glad to have worked on this within this short period.*

 This solution contains three projects namely